Xxiaojinyi/Xxiaojinyi.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Social Science, University of Helsinki, 2023-Ongoing
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Science, University of Liverpool, 2018-2021
-* B.S. in GitHub, GitHub University, 2012

 Work experience
 ======